Skolt Sámi: Vowels

 Skolt Sámi has vowel length, but it co-occurs with contrasts in length of the following consonant(s).
-Before a long consonant, vowels are short, while before a short consonant vowels are long (written with a doubled letter).
-For example, leʹtt ‘vessel’ vs. leeʹtt ‘vessels’.
+For example, leʹtt 'vessel' vs. leeʹtt 'vessels'.

 The vowels can combine to form twelve opening diphthongs:

 Like the monophthongs, all diphthongs can be short or long, but this is not indicated in spelling.
 Short diphthongs are distinguished from long ones by both length and stress placement: short diphthongs have a stressed second component, whereas long diphthongs have stress on the first component.

 Diphthongs may also have two variants depending on whether they occur in a plain or palatalized environment.
 This has a clearer effect with diphthongs whose second element is back or central.
 Certain inflectional forms, including the addition of the palatalizing suprasegmental, also trigger a change in diphthong quality.

 Consonants

 The inventory of consonant phonemes is the following: